Having completed her pupillage in chambers, Nadia Silver took up tenancy in 2003.

 The prosecution of a fraud involving the sale of storage containers to which the defendant had no legal title, having rented them from a number of supply companies.
 The case involved total losses to the corporate complainants and members of the public in excess of £200,000.

-Nadia regularly prosecutes a wide range of offences for Local Authority Trading Standards Departments.
+Nadia regularly prosecutes a wide range of offences for Local Authority Trading Standards Departments and for Fire Authorities.
 Recent cases include: